gabriellagleva/Easy-SRT/README.md

 # **Easy SRT**

-A simple Python script to automatically generate SRT subtitle files from a video using the highly accurate FasterWhisper model.
+A simple Python script to automatically generate SRT subtitle files from a video using the FasterWhisper model.

 This program takes a video file, transcribes the audio, and formats the output into a standard .srt file.
 SubRip files (.srt) are a common way to embed closed captions on platforms like YouTube, Vimeo, or in media players like VLC.
 This makes your content more accessible and engaging.